petukhovv/levin-search-for-binary-sequence-prediction/README.md

 - **--stopping_criterion (s-)**: stopping criterion (satisfying the probability)
 - **--input (i-)**: input binary sequence to predict

-For binary sequence prediction is used [continue](https://github.com/PetukhovVictor/continue) (forked and adapted for Levin search version)
+For binary sequence prediction is used [continue](https://github.com/PetukhovVictor/continue) (forked and adapted version for Levin search and used in this repo as submodule)

 ## Output